waynegraham/registry.clir.org/_projects/2017-preserving-the-first-person-oral-history-recordings.md

 ---
 layout: project
-title: "Preserving the First-Person Oral History Recordings of the Oregon Shakespeare Festival"
+title: Preserving the First-Person Oral History Recordings of the Oregon Shakespeare Festival
 ---